Blessy

-Blessy Ipe Thomas is an Indian film director and screenwriter who works in Malayalam cinema.
-He has won one National Film Award and six Kerala State Film Awards for his feature films Kaazhcha (2004), Thanmathra (2005), and Pranayam (2011).
-His documentary film 100 Years of Chrysostom (2018) received the Guinness World Record for the longest documentary in the world, with a runtime of 48 hours and 10 minutes.
+Blessy Ipe Thomas (born 3 September 1963), best known mononymously as Blessy, is an Indian film director and screenwriter who works in Malayalam cinema.
+He has won one National Film Awards, three Filmfare Awards South and nine Kerala State Film Awards for his feature films Kaazhcha (2004), Thanmathra (2005), Pranayam (2011) and Aadujeevitham (2024).
+100 Years of Chrysostom (2018) received the Guinness World Record for the longest documentary in the world, with a runtime of 48 hours and 10 minutes.
+His most recent release was his dream project, Aadujeevitham (2024).

 Early life and family

-Blessy was born on 3 September 1963 in Tiruvalla, a small town in Pathanamthitta district.
+Blessy was born on 3 September 1963 in Thiruvalla, Kerala, India.
 He was the youngest of six children born to Benny Thomas and Ammini Thomas.
 He lost his parents at a very young age.
-He studied at Mar Thoma School, SCS High School and Mar Thoma College in Tiruvalla.
+He studied at Mar Thoma School, SCS High School and Mar Thoma College in Thiruvalla.

-Blessy is married to Mini and has two children.
+Blessy is married to Mini and has two children, Adith and Akhil.